-- 4.28 Alongside the assessment of the policies any proposed sites were also assessed against the sustainability objectives.
+- 4.27 Alongside the assessment of the policies any proposed sites were also assessed against the sustainability objectives.
 Table 16 summarises the potential effects of allocating the sand & gravel sites put forward to the County Council for consideration.
-It should be noted that the scoring is done without any mitigation taken into account, so, in effect everything is on the worse case. - 4.29 The first thing to note is that all of the sites score significantly negatively against objectives 4 (climate change) and 5 (sustainable transport).
+It should be noted that the scoring is done without any mitigation taken into account, so, in effect everything is on the worse case.
+Since the assessment undertaken in 2015 additional areas have been put forward for consideration at Cadeby and Shawell and one area at each of these quarries has been granted consent.
+As a result of this some of the scoring at these two sites has been changed to reflect these changes. - 4.28 The first thing to note is that all of the sites score significantly negatively against objectives 4 (climate change) and 5 (sustainable transport).
 This is because the sites do nothing for reducing the reliance on primary minerals and offer no opportunity for transportation other than by road.
-The Freeby, and Lockington areas score significantly negatively on the protection of heritage assets because beyond the confirmed ridge and furrow features within both of these areas, the Freeby area is adjacent to a scheduled monument and the areas identified for Lockington score significantly negatively on flood risk and biodiversity objectives because there is a SSSI in or near to each area and parts of each site are in flood zone 3. - 4.30 Scoring of sites against the sustainability objectives is not an absolute to the allocation or not of land within the Local Plan and it is not quite as simple as adding up all the negatives or positives to reach a conclusion as there are other factors outside of the sustainability appraisal process to take into account and one of the negatives might be an absolute to allocation even though there are lots of positives.
+The Freeby, Husbands Bosworth, and Lockington areas score significantly negatively on the protection of heritage assets (objective 7).
+Freeby and Lockington both have very important heritage assets present beyond the confirmed ridge and furrow features within both of these areas, the Freeby area is adjacent to a scheduled monument and the areas identified for Lockington contain scheduled monuments.
+The areas at Freeby and Lockington score significantly negatively on flood risk (objective 2) and biodiversity objectives (objective 3) because there is a SSSI in or near to each area and significant parts of each site are in flood zone 3.

+- 4.29 Scoring of sites against the sustainability objectives is not an absolute to the allocation or not of land within the Local Plan and it is not quite as simple as adding up all the negatives or positives to reach a conclusion as there are other factors outside of the sustainability appraisal process to take into account and one of the negatives might be an absolute to allocation even though there are lots of positives.
 Notwithstanding this, the appraisal is a valued tool in assessing the suitability of land for allocation.
-So, in broad terms Shawell is the most sustainable site for sand and gravel extraction with Brooksby and Cadeby only slightly less sustainable, and Freeby and Lockington the least.
-On the basis of the results of the assessments it is recommended that the areas at Freeby and Lockington are excluded from being allocated in the Local Plan; both areas have the potential for significant negative impacts on biodiversity areas of national importance, and historic assets of national value.
+So, in broad terms the new site at North Kilworth and the new areas at Cadeby are the most sustainable sites for sand and gravel extraction, then Brooksby and Shawell only slightly less sustainable, followed by Husbands Bosworth, and Freeby and Lockington the least On the basis of the results of the assessments it is sustainable. recommended that the areas at Freeby and Lockington are excluded from being allocated in the Local Plan; both areas have the potential for significant negative impacts on biodiversity areas of national importance, and historic assets of national value. - 4.30 In light of the recommendation of the 2015 sustainability report and responses received from the Highway Authority and Natural England it was decided to exclude the Freeby and Lockington sites from the Local Plan.
+Similarly, the comments of the Highway Authority have been one of the factors leading to the decision not to allocate the North Kilworth site.
+Alongside this the site does not fit the emerging strategy to prioritise extensions the sustainability appraisal does not successfully highlight the sustainability issues of a new site compared to an extension, such as the creation of new plant, processing areas and infrastructure.